Where To Buy Ethical Christmas Jumpers In The UK

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 How do you feel about Christmas jumpers?
 Love them?
 Hate them?
 By the fact that you’ve landed on this article, I’m guessing it’s the former, rather than the latter.

-For those of us of a certain age, Christmas jumpers were very much not a thing.
-That was until Mark Darcy, the love interest in the 2001 movie Bridget Jone’s Diary, donned a garish Christmas jumper.
-Suddenly people started wearing Christmas jumpers, unironically.
+Suddenly, people started wearing Christmas jumpers, unironically.
 And then in 2012, the Danish thriller, The Killing, really popularised the Christmas jumper.
 Some twenty-plus years later since first being seen on screen, it seems Christmas jumpers are here to stay.

 If that wasn’t enough to put Christmas jumpers on the map, then Save The Children also hosts an annual Christmas Jumper Day.
-This is a fun annual event where people wear their best (re: most ostentatious) Christmas jumpers to work or to school and donate money to Save the Children.
+This is a fun annual event where people wear their best (re: most ostentatious) Christmas jumpers to work or school and donate money to Save the Children.

 Why Do We Need Ethical Christmas Jumpers?